vladen/aerobus/readme.md

 // => ["one", "two"]
 ```

-Retain latest publication to the channel delivering it to all subsequent subscribers when they are subscribed:
+Retain latest publication and deliver it to all subsequent subscribers when they are subscribed:
 ```js
 channel
     .retain(1)